sh1boot/sh1boot.github.io/drafts/ciscv.md

-Logically one could hard-code this temporary during instruction decode as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?) so it's automatically saved; but some implementations may not appreciate this constraint, and it would be preferable to regard such a named register as undefined after chain packets in normal operation.
+Logically one could hard-code this temporary during instruction decode as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?) so it's automatically saved; but some implementations may not appreciate this constraint, and it would be preferable for such a named register to not be guaranteed to retain a particular value after chain packets in normal operation.
 The intermediate value should only be considered reliably written back when forced by an exception or interrupt.

 Alternatively, just expose it in a CSR.
 I'm not sure what's best for the most economical implementations.